-Phase 1 of the Silver Line is scheduled to begin service July 26, 2014.
-This new service will end at the Wiehle-Reston East station, and will not go to Washington Dulles International Airport.
-Fairfax Connector will provide bus service between Wiehle-Reston East Station and the airport.
+Phase 1 of the Silver Line began service July 26, 2014.
+This new service ends at Wiehle-Reston East station.
 Effective with the opening of the Silver Line, Fairfax Connector 981 and 983 will provide service seven days a week from Wiehle-Reston East station to Dulles Airport, with stops at Reston Town Center, Herndon-Monroe Park & Ride, and Udvar-Hazy Center.
 More information about Fairfax Connector Silver Line Bus Service.

 More information about Silver Line service from WMATA.

 Directions for driving to the airports, as well as public transportation options:

 Amtrak passenger rail service, MARC and VRE Commuter Rail Services, and Metrorail all meet at Union Station.
 In addition to Union Station, Metrorail connects with these services at these Metrorail stations: